photogabble/website/src/content/changelog/2023-02-13-marking-external-links.md

 Up until [[Adding Wiki Links to 11ty]] the majority of links on this website where external.
 With increasing usage of Wiki Links however, it soon became obvious that I needed a way to differentiate between internal and external linking, thus [issue #174: Make external links easier to identify](https://github.com/photogabble/website/issues/174) was opened.

-{% figure "/img/marking-external-links-wikipedia.png" "The external link icon seems to be as universal as the pdf icon" "Screenshot of a Wikipedia page showing its references, all external links have an icon next to them showing they are external in nature." %}
+{% figure "/img/marking-external-links-wikipedia.png", "The external link icon seems to be as universal as the pdf icon", "Screenshot of a Wikipedia page showing its references, all external links have an icon next to them showing they are external in nature." %}

 Keeping with the theme of Wiki, I checked out how Wikipedia marks external links: